MonsieurCode/android-source-patch/README.md

 ## Fix Resolution

 You may run into a 640 x 480 resolution.
-Changing the setting the environment boot arguments is not enough.
+Changing kernel resolution and setting the environment boot arguments may not be not enough.
 There is a problem in reading the EDID code from HDMI monitor.
 Follow this [guide](http://www.udoo.org/docs/Troubleshooting/How_Can_I_Solve_My_HDMI_Issues) to resolve the issue.
 Namely, you need to find a valid /etc/edid.txt file and copy it to the filesystem.

 ## Congratulations